Frequently Asked Questions

 Additionally, we will provide technical platforms and services so that campuses and faculty can openly share the materials and courses they create with learners throughout the world.
 These open environments will provide free learning opportunities for anyone in the world.

 Faculty support services will be a key element of the Open SUNY initiative.
 Many campuses have organizations that provide such services.
 University-wide programs such as the SUNY Learning Network and the SUNY Center for Professional Development also provide professional development for online-enabled instruction to many campuses within the SUNY system.
 Open SUNY will launch a new center for online learning excellence which will improve, extend and enhance faculty supports to create and deliver online-enabled courses.

 Yes.
 Open SUNY will work with faculty and campuses to develop and utilize a variety of Open Education offerings including: Open Education Resources, Open Courseware, Massive Open Online Courses (MOOCs), Open Textbooks and Open Journals.

 Yes, however, over the course of the next several years we hope to reduce the variety of Learning Management Systems in use by SUNY campuses.
 This will allow greater efficiencies in development and provision of support services, ease campus collaborations, and provide a more seamless experience for students who are taking courses from multiple SUNY institutions.

 When identified through strategic enrollment management, online growth may be considered approvable funded enrollment.
 Campuses may also want to consider offering online programs on tuition alone recognizing that appropriately managed online programs can be delivered at lower costs than traditional programs.
-Movement into online environments also allows a campus to diversify their instructional delivery methods, which opens new opportunities to reach non-traditional learners across the education pipeline.
+Movement into online environments also allows a campus to diversify its instructional delivery methods, opening new opportunities to reach non-traditional learners across the education pipeline.

 Visit the following page and Tell Us what you think!